-A deed in lieu of foreclosure is a legal agreement in which you, the homeowner/borrower, give the legal title of your home to your lender.
-In exchange, they release you from your mortgage debt.
+A deed in lieu of foreclosure is a legal agreement where a homeowner/borrower gives the legal title of their home to their lender.
+In exchange, the lender releases you from your mortgage debt.
 While you’ll still lose your home as a result of this process, you’ll be relieved of your mortgage debt obligations and responsibilities.
 Read more to learn about the benefits and consequences of a deed in lieu of foreclosure and to find out if it's a good option for you.

 Written by Attorney Eric Hansen.